Developer Guide

 • Example: Organization Structure A/Parent A/Child A/Child B, where the organization structure’s name is Organization Structure A and the actual place where the model will now get published is in Child B. The Child B is present in the path as Parent A>Child A>Child B

-Table 7 Details for starting the workflow with the developed BPMN model using model name.
+Details for starting the workflow with the developed BPMN model using model name.

-Figure 12 Sample request for start workflow
+Sample request for Launch workflow

 The table below provides the different response codes, along with the reasons for failure and the expected messages associated with each code.